Josh Lowe Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- Kaprielian (1-6) gets the starting nod for the Athletics in his ninth start of the season.
-He's put together a 7.21 ERA in 43 2/3 innings pitched, with 39 strikeouts.
+- The Athletics are sending Medina (1-5) out to make his sixth start of the season.
+He is 1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched.

-- The right-hander's most recent time out was on Tuesday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while allowing four hits.
+- In his last appearance -- out of the bullpen on Saturday -- the right-hander threw five innings against the Milwaukee Brewers, allowing two earned runs while surrendering three hits.

-- The 29-year-old has put up an ERA of 7.21, with 8 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .286 against him.
+- The 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.